The following article describes the advanced flow of the offer creation. The advanced flow allows you to create any combination of the offer settings.

 Using multiple targeting options together

-You can combine different targeting options to create highly specific revenue and payout rules.
+You can combine different groups and their targeting options to create highly specific revenue and payout rules.
 For example, you might create a group that applies only to:

 Traffic from a specific country